-The combined Emergency Medicine and Pediatric training program is a five-year (60-month) training program that is approved by the American Board of Emergency Medicine and the American Board of Pediatrics.
+The combined Emergency Medicine and Pediatrics training program is a five-year (60-month) training program that is approved by the American Board of Emergency Medicine and the American Board of Pediatrics.

 This training option was first described in 1988 when both boards agreed to accept training from the opposing specialty, thus allowing a reduction of 12 months from the training process.

 Residents who have completed the five-year training program are eligible for both the American Board of Emergency Medicine and the American Board of Pediatrics certification exams.
 The basic premise of the combined training program is to train physicians to be fully competent emergency physicians and fully competent pediatricians.

 The University of Arizona accepts up to three outstanding individuals into the combined training per year.
 Each resident spends 30 months of training in each department.